 TIANEPTINE

-Zaza, tia, tianna, pegasus, TD red, gas-station dope, gas-station heroin
+Common Drug Names: zaza, tia, tianna, pegasus, TD red, gas-station dope, gas-station heroin

 Tianeptine, a drug marketed to treat depression and anxiety, is not approved by the U.S. Food and Drug Administration for any medical use.
 There have been many warnings published regarding use of tianeptine, but vendors continue to sell the drug.
 It is being sold in tablet or powder form.